AJ+

 AJ+ (Al Jazeera Plus) is a social media publisher owned by Al Jazeera Media Network which focuses on news and current affairs.
 AJ+ content exists in English, Arabic, French, and Spanish.
-It is available on its website as well as platforms YouTube, Facebook, Instagram, and Twitter.
+It is available on its website as well as platforms YouTube, Facebook, Instagram, TikTok, and Twitter.
 Prior to February 2018, it also published written content on Medium.

 Work on the channel started in December 2012, shortly after Al Jazeera established an office in San Francisco.
 The first YouTube channel went live on December 17, 2013.
 The channel then had a soft launch on June 13, 2014.
 A full launch followed on September 15, 2014.